-The Plan's Eastern Road Plan identifies several significant transportation improvements within the study area boundaries.
+The Winchester Area Transportation Study (WATS) and the Comprehensive Policy Plan's Eastern Road Plan identify several significant transportation improvements within the study area boundaries.
 These plans call for improvements to existing road alignments and interchanges, the relocation of existing roadways, and the construction of new road systems and interchanges.
 Transportation improvements to the interstate, arterial, and collector road systems will contribute to improved levels of service throughout the study area, and will shape the land use patterns in the short and long term.
+The following table describes the transportation improvements that will occur within the study area: